krishabbashyal/Tic-Tac-Toe/README.md

 A simple console tic-tac-toe application.
+That allows for two humans to play a game within a terminal.